NWMO Community Investment Programs

 Support for Continuing Skills Development

-The Township offers support to help residents to help develop workplace skills and continue their education.
-Participants are eligible to receive 50% of the registration fee up to $1,000.
-Applicants must be a resident of the Township of Huron-Kinloss.
+The Township offers support to residents to develop workplace skills and continue their education.
+Participants are eligible to receive 50% of the registration fee up to $1,000 and may include course materials such as books, tools, etc. Applicants must be a resident of the Township of Huron-Kinloss.

 Course options may include, but not limited to: Project Management, computer literacy and skills, customer service and bookkeeping.
 Funding for transportation may be considered.
 Pre-approval of your application is required.
 Proof that you have completed the program will be required.
 Limited funds are available.